MuzX9p088KKe/Module-2-Challenge/README.md

 Refactoring the code could result in software malfunction or cause confusion for other programmers, highlighting the importance of tracking modifications and having enough comments to help others navigate the code.

-(used https://stackoverflow.com/questions/43983284/what-are-the-advantages-and-disadvantages-of-refactoring-code-smell-in-software as a source for complementary info)
+(used [this page](https://stackoverflow.com/questions/43983284/what-are-the-advantages-and-disadvantages-of-refactoring-code-smell-in-software) as a source for complementary info)

 ### How do these pros and cons apply to refactoring the original VBA script?